• NEUROGENESIS

 2. Lion's Mane Powder Extracts

 Lion's Mane powder extracts offer a convenient way to consume this mushroom regularly.
-The powdered form is easy to add to smoothies, coffee, or other beverages.
-However, the extraction process might not always capture all the beneficial compounds found in Lion's Mane, resulting in a less potent product compared to other extraction methods.
+The powdered form is easy to toss into smoothies, coffee, or other beverages.
+However, the drying process might destroy beneficial compounds found in Lion's Mane, resulting in a less potent product compared to other extraction methods.
+Our guide on how to make your own Lions Mane powder can be found here

 3. Lion's Mane Dual Extracts